 * Click here for rating key

-The Pecan Restaurant Review: Flattering peachy tones permeate the large dining space, and warm lighting creates a romantic environment in a historic building.
-Revealed during an earlier renovation, a nearly iconic early advertising sign is painted on one wall.
-Proximity to a MARTA rail station (College Park) makes dining at The Pecan accessible even to northsiders.
-Soups are quite delightful, especially the leek and asparagus, while the carrot soup has had its curry and ginger seasoning toned down a bit --- appropriately.
-Crab cakes come with a spicy Creole rémoulade.
-Cooked over pecan wood, the 16-ounce rib-eye has a standout beefy flavor.
-A topping of caramelized onions and reduced balsamic, while somewhat passé, nonetheless perks up the steak and adds lovely grace notes to its taste.
+The Pecan Restaurant Review: Located in a historic building, The Pecan boasts flattering peachy tones and soft lighting that enhance the large dining space, creating a romantic environment.
+Revealed during a renovation, a nearly iconic early advertising sign is painted on one wall that obviously at one point in the past was an exterior wall.
+Very little has changed on the menu in the nearly 10 years since the restaurant was established.
+Still available are the leek and asparagus soup and the carrot soup, the crab cakes with spicy Creole rémoulade, and the 16-ounce rib-eye grilled over pecan wood.
 Buttermilk-soaked, pecan-crusted oven-roasted chicken breast is one of the restaurant's signature dishes.
-Moist under its layer of toasted pecans, it is ably paired with a purée of sweet potato.
-Side dishes include stone-ground grits with pepper jack cheese, and the peppers aren't too hot for wine.
-All desserts are made in-house, but after that big a meal, all you may want is the homemade vanilla ice cream or sorbet.
+Sides include grits with pepper jack cheese, and the peppers aren't too hot for wine.
+A single large salmon cake, a traditional Southern comfort dish, comes perched atop a generous serving of the grits.
+All desserts are made in-house, but after that big a meal, all you may want is the homemade pecan ice cream.
 Of course, pecan pie is among the offerings.
 The too-short wine list is new-world focused, and most of that from California.
+Proximity to a MARTA rail station (College Park) makes dining at The Pecan accessible even to northsiders.